1 inmate dies, 3 inmates and deputy injured in crash along I-75

 After the initial impact, the Ararmark box truck went left across the highway lanes and hit the concrete barrier.
 Then the third and fourth vehicles involved in the crash struck the box truck, he said.

-No other injuries were reported and the driver of the box truck was not identified.
+The driver of one of the vehicles was taken to the hospital with minor injuries, according to OSHP.
+The driver of the box truck and fourth vehicle reported possible minor injuries.
 What caused the box truck driver to go off the side of the highway was not released.

+The highway was closed for around 5 hours due to the crash.

 In a statement from Aramark, a spokeswoman said, "Our hearts go out to everyone involved and we're cooperating fully with the investigation."